 Dog Panting and Yawning: What It Means

-We outline the common causes of dog panting and yawning, what you can do at home, and when to seek veterinary help.
+We outline the common causes of dog panting and yawning, what you can do, and when to seek veterinary care.

 Dogs pant and yawn when they’re stressed, tired, feeling unwell, or reacting to changes in their internal state or environment.
 These behaviors often act as a communication signal—your dog may be expressing emotional discomfort, physical pain, or nervousness.